swifweb/webber/README.md

 ```
 6. Start using it inside of your project folder

-To update `webber` to latest version just fo
+To update `webber` to latest version just do
 ```swift
 cd /opt/webber && git pull && swift build -c release
 ```